zchee/golang-wiki/Projects.md

 ## Security

-  * [hyperfox](https://github.com/xiam/hyperfox) - a security tool for proxying and recording HTTP and HTTPs communications on a LAN.
+  * [hyperfox](https://github.com/xiam/hyperfox) - a security tool for proxying and recording HTTP and HTTPs communications on a LAN
-  * [webseclab](https://github.com/yahoo/webseclab) - a sample set of web security test cases and a toolkit to construct new ones.
+  * [webseclab](https://github.com/yahoo/webseclab) - a sample set of web security test cases and a toolkit to construct new ones

 ## Simulation Modeling